KostyanB/personalBudget/README.md

 ## About App

-Online version of the [PersonalBudget] application (https://kostyanb.github.io/personalBudget/).
+Online version of the [PersonalBudget](https://kostyanb.github.io/personalBudget/).

 The user enters data on income, expenses, bank deposit, the desired amount of accumulation.
 The application calculates the budget and the deadline for achieving the savings goal.